Links on Android Authority may earn us a commission. Learn more.

 How to use voice to text on Android

-If you’ve ever typed up a long text message on your smartphone, you will know that sometimes smartphone keyboards can be finicky.
+If you’ve typed up a long text message on your smartphone, you will know that smartphone keyboards can sometimes be finicky.
 The keyboard may respond slowly, or your fingers might be too large for the smaller keyboard icons.
 In any case, voice-to-text on Android can help save you the hassle and time of typing everything manually.
 Voice-to-text is a feature that allows you to speak what you want to write, and your smartphone will write it for you.
 Even if you’re a fast texter, saying what you want to write is usually quicker.
 Here’s how the voice-to-text feature works on Android devices and how to get the most out of it.

 JUMP TO KEY SECTIONS